 Wait for the opportune moment

-Whether it really is waiting until naptime to move in with the clippers, or just taking advantage of your tot’s enthralled response when your partner is reading her a story, waiting until Baby is distracted by something else is a great way to prove to her that nail-clipping doesn’t hurt a bit – look, you barely even noticed.
+Whether it really is waiting until naptime to move in with the clippers, or just taking advantage of your tot’s enthralled response when your partner is reading them a story, waiting until Baby is distracted by something else is a great way to prove to them that nail-clipping doesn’t hurt a bit – look, you barely even noticed.

 It’s a marathon, not a sprint

-If you’re having trouble getting Baby to hold still long enough for you to trim all of her nails at once, there’s no rule that says you have to.
-If you clip one nail here, two or three there, and keep going a bit at a time until you’re done, her nails will still get trimmed.
+If you’re having trouble getting Baby to hold still long enough for you to trim all of their nails at once, there’s no rule that says you have to.
+If you clip one nail here, two or three there, and keep going a bit at a time until you’re done, their nails will still get trimmed.

-Nail-clipping may never be Baby’s favorite activity – is it anyone’s? – but she will get used to it eventually.
+Nail-clipping may never be Baby’s favorite activity – is it anyone’s? – but they will get used to it eventually.

 - “Teaching your child healthy nail care.”
 American Academy of Dermatology.
 American Academy of Dermatology, 2016.
 Web.